10darts/documentation/overview/content_sources.rst

 .. note::

-    We can use RSS with geo-location, information linked to items, `GeoRSS <https://es.wikipedia.org/wiki/GeoRSS>`_, this will be linked to the generated content and allow 10darts to apply smart geo distribution base on the Geo-Ripple Effect algorithm.
+    We can use RSS with geo-location, information linked to items, `GeoRSS <https://es.wikipedia.org/wiki/GeoRSS>`_.
+    This will be linked to the generated content and allow 10darts to apply smart geo distribution base on the Geo-Ripple Effect algorithm.